fkie-cad/FACT_core/README.md

 If you have any additional plug-ins, copy/clone them into corresponding *src/plugins/* directory.

-:exclamation: **Reboot before executing the ./install.py** :exclamation
+:exclamation: **Reboot before executing the ./install.py** :exclamation:
 :exclamation: **You have to do the above steps before you do anything else** :exclamation:

 ### Simple One System Setup